tanwanirahul/llama2_from_scratch/README.md

 ![Rotary Position Embedding](https://production-media.paperswithcode.com/methods/Screen_Shot_2021-08-10_at_10.38.41_AM.png)

 3. **KV Cache**:
-One of the primary usecases of transformer models is for text generation.
+One of the primary use cases of transformer models is for text generation.
 Transformers generate text in an auto regressive fashion i.e - one token at a time.
 To generate a token, the model runs all the previous tokens through the architecture.
 This process is repeated n times for n tokens generation.
 What this means is that, the self attention for the tokens that appear early in the sequence is repeated multiple times in the process resulting in redundant computation.
 With KV Cache, we cache the key and value tensors for all the tokens across iterations and thereby save up on redundant computation.
 For each iteration of next token generation, the key and value of the previously generated token is appended into the cache as shown in the figure below.

 ![KV Cache](https://developer-blogs.nvidia.com/wp-content/uploads/2023/11/key-value-caching_.png)

 4. **SwiGLU activation**:
-Llama2 uses an activation from GLU family known as SwiGLU.
-GLU family of actiovations have been known to perform better than other activations.
+Llama2 uses an activation from the GLU family known as SwiGLU.
+GLU family of activations have been known to perform better than other activations.
 Here is what the authors of the paper say about what drives this performance:
 > We offer no explanation as to why these architectures seem to work;we attribute their success, as all else, to divine benevolence.

 [GLU Variants Improve Transformer](https://arxiv.org/pdf/2002.05202)